 If your home is too full of things, this also means that you aren’t open to receiving anything new; this can be true in your life as well.
 Allow your move to be an opportunity to welcome new blessings into your life by leaving some empty space for the universe to fill.

-Clear The Energy
+Clear the Energy

-When you move to a new home, it’s very helpful to clear the space of any stagnant or blocked qi, and invite in healthy, vibrant qi.
+When you move to a new home, it’s very helpful to clear the space of any stagnant or blocked qi, and invite in positive, vibrant qi.
 There are several ways to do this.
 One way is to smudge, by burning plant material.
 Sage and palo santo are two of the most well-known substances to use in this way, but there are many options, and you may want to research plants that are native to your area or plants that your ancestors may have used.
 To smudge, ignite the herb, palo santo, or other material that you’re using, gently blow it down to an ember, and allow the smoke to spread around the room.

 Oranges are also a great tool for space clearing.
 The scent and color of oranges are very bright and uplifting, and a source of active yang energy.
 You can use a mist with orange essential oil, or fresh orange peels.
 To make your own mist with fresh orange peels, place the peel of one orange in a spray bottle and fill it with water.
 Spray this mist around your home, making sure to include corners and closets that might have stale energy.

-Introduce Yourself To Your New Home
+Introduce Yourself to Your New Home

 In feng shui, we believe everything around us is alive, including our homes.
 When you move to a new home, take some time to introduce yourself to your home and offer it gratitude.
 Think about all of the ways your new home is supporting you, as well as how you would like it to support you going forward, and say thank you.
-Make this an intentional, sacred moment: put away your phone and take a deep breath as you offer your humble gratitude.
-Your home doesn’t speak in words, but it will feel the energy behind your request to invite health, luck, and prosperity.
+Make this an intentional, sacred moment: Put away your phone and take a deep breath as you offer your humble gratitude.
+Your home doesn’t speak in words, but it will feel the energy behind your request to invite well-being, luck, and prosperity.